JohnnyBoi22/Ping-Pong/README.md

 # Ping-Pong
-a simple ping pong game in python using the turtle library
+a simple ping pong game in C